 A custom channel selector is your own implementation of the ChannelSelector interface.
 A custom channel selector's class and its dependencies must be included in the agent's classpath when starting the Flume agent.
 The type of the custom channel selector is its FQCN.

+Property Name

+Default

+Description

-Property Name Default Description selector.type - The component type name, needs to be your FQCN selector.type - The component type name, needs to be your FQCN
+selector.type The component type name, needs to be your FQCN

 Example for agent named a1 and its source called r1: